Gradient resummation for nonlinear chiral transport: an insight from holography: Holographic setup:

-The radial gauge $V_r=A_r=0$ will be assumed throughout this work.
-As a result, in order to determine the boundary currents (\ref{j bct}) it is sufficient to solve dynamical equations (\ref{eom VAmu}) only, leaving the constraints aside.
-Indeed, the constraint equations (\ref{eom VAr}) give rise to continuity equations (\ref{cont eqn})
+Employing the radial gauge $V_r=A_r=0$, it is sufficient to solve the dynamical equations only to determine the boundary currents (\ref{current definition}), leaving constraints aside.
+Indeed, the constraint equations give rise to continuity equations of currents (\ref{cont eqn}).
+Thus, without imposing the constraint equations, the currents to be constructed are {\it off-shell}.

-Practically, it is more instructive to relate the currents (\ref{j bct}) to the coefficients of near boundary asymptotic expansion of the bulk gauge fields.
-Near $r=\infty$,
+For practical purpose, it is useful to express the currents in terms of the coefficients of near boundary ($r=\infty$) pre-asymptotic expansion of the bulk gauge fields: